AaronChapman/padseek/README.md

 - clicking on the '▶' icon will play the currently selected option for that sample type

 -**sample swapper:**
-- clicking on the '⏣' icon will allow you to swamp that row's sample type with a new one
+- clicking on the '⏣' icon will allow you to swap that row's sample type with a new one

 ![sample swapper](images/README/swapper.png "sample swapper")